mmiche/demoSML/README.md

 Under peer review.
 No.

 Submitted to a peer reviewed journal.
-Next.
+Yes (since 2022-09-28).

 Awaiting co-author(s) feedback.
-No.
+All agreed.